Donnle/learn-countries/README.md

 If you don't need learn countries, but you like this method.
 You will change DataBase and learn what you want.
 In file `db.json` you will see database fields.

+UPD:
+I hope you will not crash my database =)